 Standardized Assessments: N/A

 Unit 1 focuses on the rock cycle.
 Students identify and describe types of rocks and how they are formed.
 Students learn how the Earth’s surface is constantly changing.
 Fossils provide students with opportunities to view historical features.
 They learn how fossils are formed and categorize the fossils based upon a variety of characteristics.
 Weathering and erosion are key concepts in unit 2.
 Students learn about the naturally occurring process of weathering and identify and discuss various types of weathering.
-The process of soil development through transfer and deposit is studied through lab experiences and the textbook/online resources.
+The process of soil development through transfer and deposit is studied through lab experiences and textbook/online resources.
 Unit 3 provides students with hands-on opportunities to understand weather and climate.
 Weather systems such as tornado development and other natural events are explored.
 Students learn the relationship between Earth surfaces (land vs. water) and weather.
 Students take on the role of a meteorologist as they learn about weather maps and systems.
 Grade 6 science is aligned with the PA Academic and Core Standards.
 PA Core Standards focus on reading and writing in the content areas and PA Academic Standards are comprised of the Nature of Science, Physical, Life, and Earth, and Space Science.

 Grade Level: 6Time Per Day/Week: 45 minutes/everyday Length of Course: YearPrimary Resources: HMH Social Studies: World Civilizations., Houghton, Mifflin, HarcourtUnits of Study:Unit 1: MesopotamiaUnit 2: EgyptUnit 3: GreeceUnit 4: Rome